Category Level Experiences

 Revenue per order

-Upon closer investigation from the team, we discovered the page release sold out all Blenders before the Black Friday rush, causing the number flub.
+Upon closer investigation from the team, we discovered the page release sold out all blenders before the Black Friday rush, causing the number flub.

 Bounce rate